 - Retrieving all previously generated images

 Now, let's implement the method for generating images.
-This method will receive user input, validate it, call the service to generate an image, and format the response.
+This method will receive user input and aspect ratio, validate them, call the service to generate an image, and format the response.

 Let's break down what's happening in this method: